 It’s hard to say which is more impressive – the Venetian mansion-style architecture or the famous paintings hanging inside it.
 The art collection includes works from Rembrandt, Vermeer, and Botticelli.
 You’ll see masterpieces from American, European, and Asian art.

-You can spend a few hours wandering the multiple floors of the museum.
+You can spend a few hours wandering the multiple floors of this beautiful museum.
 The courtyard features decorative plants and perfect lighting that makes it appear like a work of art in itself.
 Historically and aesthetically, it is few among the most beautiful places in MA for art-lovers.

 7. Heritage Museum and Gardens